 Even though prior art is secret, it can be used to reject a later filed patent application.
 However, it must become public to do so.
 In other words, when the Patent Office publishes a patent application or patent, the patent is retroactively considered prior art as of its filing date.
 Unfortunately, a patent search will not find these secret references.
 They were not published when the searcher looked for them.
 Although it would be desirable to be able to uncover these hidden references, it is nonetheless a risk that one must accept and accept.

 How to conduct a patent search?

-The patent search typically involves searching the patent document databases at the USPTO and perhaps even foreign patent documents.
-On the USPTO website, the patents and the pre-grant publications are in separate databases.
-Thus, you need to search both databases if you attempt to conduct a patent search at the USPTO’s patent search portal.
+The formal paid patent search typically involves searching the patent document databases at the USPTO and perhaps even foreign patent documents.
+You can find the USPTO’s database for conducting a patent search at the USPTO’s patent search portal.

 The searchable portion of the USPTO databases only includes issued patents and applications published during a limited period.
 Issued patents are word-searchable only from the early 1970s onward, while published applications are word-searchable from the early 2000s when the publication of applications began.
 Full-text searching may be available on Google’s® patent database or at www.freepatentsonline.com.
 For those interested in doing an informal patent search, the Seven Step Patent Search Strategy, published on the www.USPTO.gov website, offers instructions.